 - Start date, job title, details of working hours

-- Basic salary and supplements, and details of when they’re paid (monthly, weekly, etc.)
+- Basic salary and supplements, and the salary payment schedule

 - Number of days holiday and, where applicable, how holiday dates are determined

 Indefinite contracts don’t establish a time limit.
 They may be verbal or in writing for full or part-time agreements.

 Temporary contracts are possible in the following circumstances:

 - Contract for a specific service: If this exceeds on year, 15 days notice must be given by the employer